Device-independent Randomness Expansion with Entangled Photons

-A key obstacle to achieving randomness expansion in a normal device-independent randomness generation setup is the requirement that in every ``trial'' involving a measurement at each station, Alice and Bob must each randomly choose between two measurement settings, thereby consuming a total of two random bits.
-Instead in our protocol, Alice and Bob only rarely, but randomly, perform a ``spot-checking" Bell trial that can be used to certify the results~\cite{pironio:qc2010a, miller_c:qc2014b}.
-For our spot-checking strategy, we introduce a trusted third party, ``Spot", who decides at random when Alice and Bob need to perform the spot-checking trial (see figure \ref{fig:block}).
+A key obstacle to achieving randomness expansion in a normal device-independent randomness-generation setup is the requirement that in every ``trial'' involving a measurement at each station, Alice and Bob must each uniformly at random choose between two measurement settings, thereby consuming a total of two random bits.
+Instead in our protocol, Alice and Bob only rarely, but randomly, perform a ``spot-checking" Bell trial~\cite{pironio:qc2010a, miller_c:qc2014b}.
+For our spot-checking strategy, we introduce a trusted third party, ``Spot", who decides when Alice and Bob need to perform the spot-checking trial (see figure \ref{fig:block}).
 Our protocol is based on dividing our experimental trials into blocks of variable length.
 Each block can have a length that ranges anywhere between one trial and $2^{17}$ trials, with the last trial in the block serving as a spot-checking trial as shown in figure \ref{fig:block}.
 Spot uses $17$ bits of public randomness taken from the NIST randomness beacon~\cite{nistbeacon} in order to pick the position of the spot-checking trial that ends a block.
 When the spot-checking trial occurs, Spot sends a signal to Alice and Bob where a settings choice circuit uses one random bit from a well-characterized low-latency random number generator~\cite{abellan:qc2015a} to choose each of their measurement settings.
 Fixed settings are used for the other trials in the block.
-An advantage of our block-wise spot-checking strategy is that it does not require converting uniform bits to non-uniform ones to determine when a spot-checking trial is to take place.
-Since the non-spot-checking trials contribute to the randomness generation, it is possible to produce more randomness than is consumed~\cite{pironio:qc2010a, miller_c:qc2014b}.
-In our experiment, each block is estimated to produce on average $32.80$ bits of randomness while consuming a total of 19 bits, meaning expansion is possible, see Sect.~\ref{sect:anlys} of the supplementary information (SI) for more details.
+In contrast to the usual spot-checking strategy proposed in the literature (for example, in Refs.~\cite{pironio:qc2010a, miller_c:qc2014b}), our block-wise spot-checking strategy does not require converting uniform bits to non-uniform ones with a specific bias to determine when a spot-checking trial is to take place.
+As neither the adversary nor the untrusted devices used in the experiment can learn in advance when a block ends with a spot-checking trial, all trials in the block contribute to randomness generation.
+It is therefore possible to produce more randomness than is consumed.
+In our experiment, each block is estimated to produce on average $32.80$ bits of randomness while consuming a total of $19$ bits, meaning that expansion is possible, see the Supplementary Information for more details.